Nov 23, 2024

 The employee donating the leave (the “donor employee”) shall designate the employee who is to receive the leave (the “recipient employee”) and the amount of earned annual leave and/or sick leave that is to be donated, and shall notify the donor employee’s supervisor of his or her designation and complete a Request for Donation form with the Business Office.

-Leave balances will be verified by payroll personnel and approved by the Vice Pesident for Financial Services/CFO.
+Leave balances will be verified by payroll personnel and approved by the Vice President for Financial Services/CFO.
 After review and approval, the recipient employee and the recipient’s supervisor shall be notified of the amount of leave that has been donated by the donor employee to the recipient employee.

 The maximum amount of earned annual leave that an employee may donate to any other employee may not exceed a number of days that would leave the employee with fewer than seven (7) days of annual leave left, and the maximum amount of earned sick leave that an employee may donate to any other employee may not exceed fifty percent (50%) of the earned sick leave of the donor employee.
 All donated leave shall be in increments of not less than eight (8) hours.
 If annual leave and sick leave are donated by the same employee, sick leave will have precedence over annual leave (sick leave will be utilized before annual leave).
 If an employee has been approved for extraordinary leave, this should be utilized before any donated leave is used.